mq022002/Simplified-MIPS-Machine/README.md

 CMD + SHIFT + P
 ```

 Now, type "run task", select it by pressing your 'Enter' key, and select iverliog.
 This should provide an output file, which is for Verilog, not human-readable.
 The result that Verilog reads from that output file is then generated into your terminal.
+You would typically run this on the testbench file, after compiling the file in src.
+This may be removed in the future though.